Skip to main content

 The Joint Committee on Vaccination and Immunisation (JCVI) is a group of experts in the UK that advises the Government on vaccines and immunisation.
 In September 2023, the JCVI recommended developing an RSV immunisation programme for infants and older adults.

-The RSV programme is a new programme that will protect thousands of infants and older people from serious illness each winter, keeping more people out of hospital and from needing to see a GP.
+The RSV programme will protect thousands of infants and older people from serious illness each winter, keeping more people out of hospital and from needing to see a GP.

 The vaccination could save 1,000 young children every year in Wales from going to hospital and could save the lives of over 100 older people each year.